Skip to main content

 • Higher Education

-• Provided tuition-free community college for more than 39,000 New Jersey students, partial tuition payments for another 2,800 students, and initiated the Garden State Guarantee to provide a similar benefit for those in four-year colleges, which is projected to have served 25,000 students by the end of FY2024
+• Provided tuition-free community college for more than 50,800 New Jersey students, partial tuition payments for another 12,700 students, and initiated the Garden State Guarantee to provide a similar benefit for those in four-year colleges, which has served over 37,200 students as of April 2025

 • Supported college affordability by consistently increasing funding for the Educational Opportunity Fund, expanding Tuition Aid Grants to support DREAMers and incarcerated students, and enacting legislation to provide tax deductions for those saving for college, current students, and those repaying loans